Learning Outcomes

 Introduction

 Generally, the owner of real property burdened by a mortgage (the mortgagor) retains the right to transfer that property.
 The existence of the mortgage does not, by itself, prevent the sale, gift, or devise of the property.
-However, the mortgage remains attached to the property, meaning the mortgagee (lender) retains its security interest even after the transfer.
+A mortgage (or deed of trust) represents a security interest in the land, not an absolute restraint on alienation.
+Upon transfer, the property remains subject to the mortgage lien unless the mortgagee (lender) is paid off from the sale proceeds or otherwise agrees to release the lien.

 Mortgagor's Right to Transfer